oktadev/okta-blog/_source/_posts/2022-02-22-manage-dotnet-microservices.md

 You also learned how to use [Okta's Client Credentials API token endpoint](https://developer.okta.com/docs/guides/implement-grant-type/clientcreds/main/) to retrieve a server-to-server access token by using your API gateway as a proxy.
 With Okta's [Okta.AspNetCore](https://github.com/okta/okta-aspnet) library, you then enabled your API gateway to process and validate incoming access tokens.

-In the end, you had the entire suite of services running in one click by using Docker compose.
+In the end, you had the entire suite of services running in one click by using Docker Compose.

 You can check out the completed project at [this Github repository](https://github.com/oktadev/okta-dotnet-microservices).